kimdurante/gis-workshop-waml-template/index.md

 ---
 # Overview

-These guidelines describe geospatial data management operations for the in the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), and EarthWorks.
+These guidelines describe geospatial data curation and management operations for the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), and EarthWorks.

 ## Geospatial Data

 Geospatial data is any type of data that references a specific geographical area or location.
-Geospatial technology collects and analyzes the geospatial data.
+Geospatial data differ from scanned maps in that it is formatted for Geographic Information Systems (GIS) and other web mapping technologies.
 Geospatial data exists in either one of two formats, vector or raster.

 ## Stanford Spatial Data Infrastructure